SHORT STORY 5

 "I think what he did was an act of unspeakable evil, and yes, I find it hard to see it from his point of view."

-"If evil is just a state of mind, and all thought processes are on that spectrum of mental illness, then given enough time, do you consider it would be possible to empathize with even someone as extreme as Hitler?"
+"If evil is just a state of mind, and all thoughts are at some level mental illness, then given enough time, do you consider it possible to empathize with someone even as extreme as Hitler?"

 "Empathize perhaps.
 But justify, no!"

 "Justifications are purely subjective.
-And if you could empathize completely, you should then also concede why he did all that.
+If you could empathize completely, you would also rationalize what he did.
 Or you're really not empathizing hard enough."

 "Are you trying to justify the Holocaust?"

 "I'm talking about empathy.
 Couldn't care less about six-million dead Jews here, or twenty-six-million dead Russians there.
-Evolution has a real big death toll at the end of the day."
+Evolution has a much bigger death toll at the end of the day."

 "I'm not asking you to love everyone."